seriaati/akasha-py/README.md

 akasha-py is an async API wrapper for [akasha.cv](https://akasha.cv/) written in Python.
 akasha.cv is a Genshin Impact leaderboard website.
+Developing something for Hoyoverse games?
+You might be interested in [other API wrappers](https://github.com/seriaati#api-wrappers) written by me.
 > Note: I am not the developer of akasha.cv.

 ## Important Notes